 I’ll admit, I’ve been a little distracted these last few weeks.
 I’m normally pretty organized when it comes to planning my travels.
 Not that I schedule out every minute – I leave room for spontaneous adventures.
 But there are always some things that are must-do’s and those get input onto a spreadsheet.
 But my trip to Croatia was slow in coming together – from both sides, the tourism people and me.
 I decided I should really buckle down and take a look.
 I may or may not have waited until the night before.

 What a nice surprise to find that I actually had a 7.5 hr. layover in Finland before continuing on to Croatia.
 I know, you’re thinking, “Is she nuts?”
 But I often look at long layovers as an unexpected opportunity to get out of the airport and explore a city I haven’t been to.
 I had a great time in my 24-hour layover in Copenhagen.
+Note: if you have more time to spend there, here are 50 things you can do in Helsinki.

 My first surprise was on our approach to the landing strip.
 The multi-colored, lush landscape rushed up at my eyes from the small porthole window.
 I was expecting something a little more barren.